Prolozone Therapy for Elbow Joint Pain

 Why is the joint unstable?
 Because the support structures, the ligaments and tendons, have been stretched and have become weakened.

-Prolozone therapy for Elbow Pain
+Prolozone therapy for Elbow Joint

 In about 80% of chronic elbow pain, a sprain of the annular ligament is the cause of the pain.
 This ligament is rarely examined by a family physician or an orthopedic surgeon.